MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 Spot VMs have no service level agreements after they're created and can lose their access to hardware at any time.
 The loss of compute capacity is called eviction.
 Eviction is driven by supply and demand.
 When the demand for a specific piece of hardware exceeds a certain level, Azure evicts spot VMs to make this hardware available to regular, pay-as-you-go VMs.
 The demand for hardware is location specific.
 For example, a demand increase in region A won't affect spot VMs in region B.

 Spot VMs have two configuration options that affect eviction.
-You set the eviction type and eviction policy when you create Spot VMs.
-Eviction type determines when eviction occurs.
-Eviction policy determines what eviction does.
+These configurations are the eviction type and eviction policy.
+You set these configurations when you create the spot VM.
+The eviction type defines the conditions of an eviction.
+Eviction policy determines what eviction does to your spot VM.
 Let's address each in more detail.

 **(1) Eviction type** - Eviction is caused by capacity changes or price change.
 The way these affect spot VMs depends on the eviction type chosen when the VM was created.
-Eviction type defines the conditions of eviction.
+Eviction type defines the conditions of an eviction.
 The eviction types are "capacity only eviction" and "price or capacity eviction".

 *Capacity only eviction* - This eviction type triggers an eviction when excess compute capacity disappears.
 By default, the price is capped at the pay-as-you-go rate.
 Use this eviction type when you're willing to pay up to the pay-as-you-go VM price.